 Presentation of ADHD symptoms is heterogeneous, and includes various subtypes as well as related psychiatric conditions.
 Subtypes are primarily defined as inattentive, hyperactive-impulsive, and a combination of the two (Elia, 2009).
 Other common and highly correlated disorders include oppositional defiant disorder (ODD), which involves disobedient, hostile, and defiant behavior toward authority figures (A.D.A.M.
-Medical Encyclopedia, 2012); and conduct disorders , which are often more serious and involve aggression toward people or animals, destruction of property, dishonesty, and other delinquent and/or criminal behavior (Lahey, 2000).
-These disorders are often have substantial psychiatric comorbidity, including separation or other anxiety disorders, obsessive-compulsive disorder, and major depression (Ghanizadeh, 2009).
+Medical Encyclopedia, 2012); and conduct disorders, which are often more serious and involve aggression toward people or animals, destruction of property, dishonesty, and other delinquent and/or criminal behavior (Lahey, 2000).
+These disorders are often grouped together as disruptive behavior disorders (DBD).
+In addition, children with ADHD often have substantial psychiatric comorbidity, including separation or other anxiety disorders, obsessive-compulsive disorder, and major depression (Ghanizadeh, 2009).